 How to choose and why research is important

-So you may already have banking accounts for your own personal banking, but if you’re registered as a business it may be necessary to upgrade your banking.
+Although you may already have banking accounts for your own personal banking, if you’re registered as a business it may be necessary to upgrade your banking, or separate your personal and business banking.
 The reason for this could be either that it’s a business requirement to have separate and specific financial structure for your business, or that you simply have different needs as a business.
-If you are a sole trader, you may also want to ensure you are getting the most competitive banking option.
+If you are a sole trader, you may also want to ensure you are getting the most competitive banking option personally and professionally.

 When deciding on where you should bank, there are a number of considerations you should make: